NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

    **Surface Refinements:**

    In the *Surface Refinements* sub-tab, check the *Add Surface Refinements* box.
-Set the **Refinement Level** to 6 adding addition 2 level of refinement from the last refinement box (*Box4*).
+Set the **Refinement Level** to 6 adding an additional 2 levels of refinement from the last refinement box (*Box4*).
 These refinements are automatically applied to the *building* surface.
-For the **Refinement Distance**, use 0.1 which restricts the near surface refinements within :math:`0.1 \times H` distance from the building.  **Approx. Smallest Mesh Size** gives the estimated size of the smallest mesh element(cell) near the surface of the building.
+For the **Refinement Distance**, use 0.1 which restricts the near-surface refinements within :math:`0.1 \times H` distance from the building.  **Approx. Smallest Mesh Size** gives the estimated size of the smallest mesh element(cell) near the surface of the building.

    .. figure:: figures/we13_EVT_Mesh_SurfaceRefinement_tab.svg
       :align: center